Māori protest movement: Background

-Although a large proportion of chiefs had signed the Treaty of Waitangi in 1840, there were almost immediately disagreement over British sovereignty of the country, which led to several armed conflicts and disputes beginning in the 1840s, including the Flagstaff War, a dispute over the flying of the British Union Flag at the then colonial capital, Kororareka in the Bay of Islands.
+Although a large proportion of chiefs had signed the Treaty of Waitangi in 1840, there were almost immediately disagreement over British sovereignty of the country, which led to several armed conflicts and disputes beginning in the 1840s, including the Flagstaff War, a dispute over the flying of the British Union Flag at the then colonial capital, Kororāreka in the Bay of Islands.

 The Māori King Movement (Kīngitanga) began in the 1850s partly as a means of focusing Māori power in a manner which would allow them to negotiate with the Governor and Queen on equal footing.
-The chiefs justified this by the treaty's guarantee of rangatiratanga (chieftainship), but in the early 1860s the government used the Māori King Movement as an excuse to invade lands in the eastern parts of the North Island, culminating in the Crown's confiscation of large parts of the Waikato and Taranaki from Māori - the government arguing that the chiefs of Waikato and Taranaki were rebels against the Crown.
+The chiefs justified this by the treaty's guarantee of rangatiratanga (chieftainship), but in the early 1860s the government used the Māori King Movement as an excuse to invade lands in the eastern parts of the North Island, culminating in the Crown's confiscation of large parts of the Waikato and Taranaki from Māori – the government arguing that the chiefs of Waikato and Taranaki were rebels against the Crown.

 Since then, Māori have used petitions, court cases, deputations to the British monarch and to the New Zealand and British governments, passive resistance and boycotts to try to achieve their goals.
-Some of this resistance came from religious cults such as Pai Marire (from the 1860s) and Ringatu (founded in 1868).
+Some of this resistance came from religious groups such as Pai Mārire (from the 1860s) and Ringatū (founded in 1868).
 Prophets such as Te Kooti (c.
-1832–1893), Rua Kenana (1869-1937) and Te Whiti (c.
+1832–1893), Rua Kenana (1869–1937) and Te Whiti (c.
 1830–1907) are early Māori activists who made a stand and brought followers to action against injustice.
-Tahupōtiki Wiremu Rātana (1873-1939) founded a church and then joined parliament.
+Tahupōtiki Wiremu Rātana (1873–1939) founded a church and then joined parliament.
 The New Zealand Government history website says, "Rātana believed that for Māori to progress the Crown needed to honour the Treaty of Waitangi."
-Some Māori also worked within pākehā systems such as the New Zealand Parliament in order to resist land loss and cultural imperialism - in particular Ngata, one of the most important and influential Māori MP's (Member for Eastern Maori, 1905–1943), who tried to combine the benefits of both cultures for Māori.
+Some Māori also worked within pākehā systems such as the New Zealand Parliament in order to resist land loss and cultural imperialism – in particular Ngata, one of the most important and influential Māori MP's (Member for Eastern Maori, 1905–1943), who tried to combine the benefits of both cultures for Māori.